HeapsIO/hxbit/README.md

   - Map&lt;K,V&gt; : stored as size+1 prefix, then (K,V) pairs (0 prefix = null)
   - Null&lt;T&gt; : stored as a byte 0 for null, 1 followed by T either
   - Serializable (any other serializable instance) : stored with __uid, then class id and data if if was not already serialized
+  - Strutures { field : T... } : optimized to store a bit field of not null values, then only defined fields values

 ### Default values